baileyseely1/solscan/README.md

 ## TODO:

-- **DB:** Incorporate a database instead of writing to JSON which is dramatically worse in comparison.
+- **DB:** Incorporate a database instead of writing to the JSON file which is dramatically worse in comparison (performance + scalability wise).
 I will probably use google's firestore.

+- **React:**

+    - Write unit and integration tests
+    - Incorporate a better way to implement the infinite scrolling
+    - Optimize for performance in general (only fetch chunks of data as user scrolls to reduce initial load time?)

 ## Setup and Installation 🚀